Rowan College of South Jersey: KotoriCon

 One of the active student clubs at RCGC is the Japanese Anime Guild (JAG).
 They have held an annual anime convention called KotoriCon since January 2010.
 In addition to anime, KotoriCon includes video game tournaments, panels (with voice actors, for instance), cosplay events and competitions, Japanese swordplay and other martial arts demonstrations, Jedi events, music video contests, a charity auction, comedians, origami displays, concerts, and Japanese dance contests.
 The JAG Club sponsored a concert by Shonen Knife on 23 October 2011 as a prelude to KotoriCon.

-Sports
+Athletics

 The college's sports teams, known as the Roadrunners, have earned five NATYCAA (National Association of Two-Year College Athletic Administrators) Cups for the best overall non-scholarship two-year college in the nation, and thirty national championships in National Junior College Athletic Association (NJCAA) Division III.
 The Roadrunners compete in NJCAA Region XIX and are members of the Garden State Athletic Conference.

 The college now offers 16 sports: